MikhailArkhipov/vscode-r/src/VSCode/README.md

 ### _Automatic formatting (as you type)_

 The editor can format code after you type Enter, ; or }.
-You can control the feature via `editor.formatOnType` and `r.editor.fornatOnType` settings.
+You can control the feature via `editor.formatOnType` and `r.editor.formatOnType` settings.
 Formatting settings are the same as in the document formatting.

 ### _Linting_